Investigate Pane Overview

 5. MITRE ATT&CK Mapping

-Each observation is mapped to an least one appropriate MITRE ATT&CK technique:
+Each observation is mapped to at least one appropriate MITRE ATT&CK technique:

 6. Active Response Options